chartung17/nginx-ee/README.md

 1. Rename the `somedomain.com` file to `yourdomain.com` and upload to `/etc/nginx/sites-available`
 1. Do a search & replace in `yourdomain.com` to change `SOMEDOMAIN` -> `yourdomain`
 1. Change the `fastcgi_pass unix:/var/run/php/php8.2-fpm.sock;` line to reflect whatever version of PHP you're running
+1. Create a symlink to enable your site `ln -s /etc/nginx/sites-available/SOMEDOMAIN /etc/nginx/sites-enabled/SOMEDOMAIN`
+1. Test your configuration `nginx -t`
-1. Restart nginx via `sudo nginx -s reload`
+1. Restart nginx via `nginx -s reload`

 ### Additional